t81dev/ternary-fabric/docs/TFMBS_Research_Paper.md

 *Table 3: Comparison with existing ternary execution methods.
 Metrics estimated for BitNet-0.7B/3B equivalent kernels at ~50% sparsity.
 Tokens/s/W excludes host-side softmax and non-ternary layers.
 Projections for TFMBS assume BitNet-style GEMV dominance and leverage Phase 21 fusion + Zero-Skip.
 TFMBS (~2.4W dynamic est.) operates at a significantly lower power envelope than TeLLMe/TerEffic (5-7W).*

 #### 5.7 Model Capacity and Scaling
 Each TFMBS fabric instance supports a memory pool of **128 MB**.
-Utilizing the PT-5 packing format, this allows for a residency of approximately **640 million parameters per fabric**.
-In a standard 4-fabric orchestrated system, TFMBS can maintain over **2.5 billion parameters** in active ternary-native storage, supporting the localized execution of significant transformer models (e.g., BitNet-3B) without requiring frequent host-side repacking.
+Utilizing the PT-5 packing format, this allows for a residency of approximately **670 million ternary parameters per fabric**.
+In a standard 4-fabric orchestrated system, TFMBS can maintain over **2.7 billion parameters** in active ternary-native storage, supporting the localized execution of significant transformer models (e.g., BitNet-3B) without requiring frequent host-side repacking.

 #### 5.8 Ablation Study
 To isolate the impact of our architectural optimizations, we conducted an ablation study on the 4-tile fabric.
 Disabling the **Zero-Skip** mechanism collapses effective throughput back to the dense peak (≈1.0× over baseline), eliminating sparsity-driven gains and confirming that our gating is the primary driver of performance in sparse regimes.
 Disabling the **Global Orchestrator's predictive lookahead** increased inter-fabric data migration by **3.5x**, highlighting the importance of residency-aware scheduling in multi-fabric configurations.

+#### 5.9 Accuracy and Model Fidelity
+While TFMBS is a performance-focused execution substrate, its utility depends on the accuracy of ternary-quantized models.
+Evaluation using the BitNet b1.58 recipe on common benchmarks (e.g., Hellaswag, Winogrande) indicates that ternary-quantized models achieve approximately 99% of the accuracy of their FP16 counterparts while providing the massive efficiency gains documented in Section 5.6.
+The 32-bit lane accumulators ensure that no additional precision is lost during the large-scale dot-product operations.

 ```text
 [Figure 2: Fabric-Normalized Efficiency vs. Data Sparsity (Line Chart).